rschristopher/rschristopher.github.io/src/criticisms/deflation.md

-Many would-be critics will claim that Bitcoin cannot succeed because it is deflationary by nature and would create a deflationary spiral.
+Many would-be critics will claim that Bitcoin cannot succeed because it is deflationary by nature and would create a deflationary death spiral.

 These kind of criticisms tend to be poorly thought out